Summer Reading 2025 is here!

 Upcoming Events

-Take and Make for the month of April will be a flying bee craft.
+Take and Make for the month of March is Shadow Cut-Out Bunnies.

-Take and Make for April .
-It will be a Busted Canvas.
-Sounds like fun.
+Take and Make for March will be Felt Beaded Bowls.
+Sounds different but could be fun.
 Come and pick one up.

 Building camaraderie and community spirit through exercise to prioritize health and well-being.